pchemguy/ChatGPTExploratoryPrompting/README.md

 - Context Template ([Writing Context Guidelines][WritingContext])
     This template offers customizable options for defining higher-level writing aspects, such as audience, domain, intent, formality, tone, and other contextual factors.
 It also allows for tailored "profile" contexts (e.g., "LinkedIn Post") that can be included when submitting the entire contents to ChatGPT, instructing it to apply a specific profile.

+## 2. Coding assistance

+**TODO**

+## 3. Technical aspects and workflows

+While ChatGPT is probably developed as a conversational tool that should be easily accessible to beginners, learning certain technical aspects definitely improves the results, as evidenced by the emergence of prompt engineering.

+Prompt engineering
+Model context
+Divide and conquer
+Iterative focused refinement
-## 1. Technical aspects for tailoring answers
+Technical aspects for tailoring answers

 <!-- References -->